Linux74656/SpaceEngineersLinuxPatches/README.md

   Then verify the integrity of your game files in Steam.

 ## Step 1:
-  Ensure winetricks is up to date.
+  Ensure prerequisites are installed and up to date.

+  Wine(Newest Version is Recommended).
+Find out more at winehq: https://wiki.winehq.org/Download

+  Winetricks:
   `sudo winetricks --self-update`

 ## Step 2:
   Download(Save to downloads) this python script: ![autoprefix-patcher.py](autoprefix-patcher.py)